New features in Rails 6: Multiple databases, parallel tests, Action Mailbox and more

 Feature 1: Action Mailbox

-Extracted from Basecamp 3, Action Mailbox is the new framework that routes incoming emails to controller-like mailboxes in Rails.
+Extracted from Basecamp 3, Action Mailbox is the new framework that routes incoming emails to controller-like mailboxes in Ruby on Rails.
 It allows Rails applications to better integrate with inbound emails.

 Already merged into Rails, Action Mailbox ships with ingresses from Amazon SES, Mailgun, Mandrill, Postmark and SendGrid.